-Within national accounts, this trade margin is applied at a product level.
-Getting accurate and deflated trade margins for every good in the SNA is costly, burdensome and can be difficult, particularly if national accounts covers a large number of products.
+Within the national accounts, this trade margin is applied at a product level.
+Getting accurate and deflated trade margins for every good in the SNA is costly, burdensome, and can be difficult, particularly if the national accounts cover a large number of products.